 When you’re packing for carry-on, every item counts.
 Most of my luggage consists of clothing, so I had to be incredibly thoughtful about what I included and what I left at home.
 Each item I chose had to be multi-purpose (think yoga pants that double as pajamas and triple as a base layer in cold weather), and versatile enough to wear across all four seasons.

 As someone who normally sticks to jeans and leggings when I travel, I was a little reluctant to give away some of my precious luggage space to a dress.
 I wear dresses all the time when I’m at home; but let’s face it, I’m not the trendiest traveller and usually go for practicality over style.
+Of course I still wanted to pack comfy ‘house clothes’ and a few outfits suitable for long travel days.
 After hearing so much about the new Kosan Go Travel Dress, I decided it was about time I lift my game.

 As soon as I tried this dress on for the first time, I knew I’d made the right decision to bring it along for the RTW ride.
 Not only was it the perfect dress for the Colombian wedding we attended at the start of our trip, it’s also been great to have as a layering piece for less formal occasions.